omgnetwork/omgnetwork.github.io/website/versioned_docs/version-V1/use-cases/exchange.md

 The integration with the OMG Network can significantly help the entire Ethereum ecosystem to offload a certain volume from the rootchain, as well as introduce faster and cheaper transactions with the same security guarantees as to the Ethereum network.

+This document doesn't cover how exchange customers can deposit funds to the OMG Network.
+Please refer to the `Web Wallet Quick Start` for more details on this issue.

 ### 1.2 Requirements

 #### User Personas